AyodejiIbimilua/jamisi-bot/data/nlu.md

 - Subscribe me, please
 - I would like to subscribe
 - Subdcribe me for news update

+## intent:ask_name
+- What's your name?
+- Your name
+- Tell me your name
+- Do you have a name
+- Can I know your name

 ## intent:thanks
 - Thanks